josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![The Azure Data Factory Integration Runtime Download webpage displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image112.png "Azure Data Factory Integration Runtime Download webpage")

-2. Select Download, then choose the download you want from the next screen.
+1. Select Download, then choose the download you want from the next screen

     ![Under Choose the download you want, IntegrationRuntime\_3.0.6464.2 (64-bit).msi is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image113.png "Choose the download you want section")

-3. Run the installer, once downloaded.
+1. Run the installer, once downloaded

-4. When you see the following screen, select Next.
+1. When you see the following screen, select Next

     ![The Welcome page in the Microsoft Integration Runtime Setup Wizard displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image114.png "Microsoft Integration Runtime Setup Wizard")

-5. Check the box to accept the terms and select Next.
+1. Check the box to accept the terms and select Next

     ![On the End-User License Agreement page, the check box to accept the license agreement is selected, as is the Next button.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image115.png "End-User License Agreement page")

-6. Accept the default Destination Folder, and select Next.
+1. Accept the default Destination Folder, and select Next

     ![On the Destination folder page, the destination folder is set to C;\\Program Files\\Microsoft Integration Runtime\\ and the Next button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image116.png "Destination folder page")

-7. Select Install to complete the installation.
+1. Select Install to complete the installation

     ![On the Ready to install Microsoft Integration Runtime page, the Install button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image117.png "Ready to install page")

-8. Select Finish once the installation has completed.
+1. Select Finish once the installation has completed

     ![On the Completed the Microsoft Integration Runtime Setup Wizard page, the Finish button is selected.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image118.png "Completed the Wizard page")

-9. After clicking Finish, the following screen will appear.
+1. After selecting Finish, the following screen will appear.
 Keep it open for now.
-You will come back to this screen once the Data Factory in Azure has been provisioned, and obtain the gateway key so we can connect Data Factory to this "on-premises" server.
+You will come back to this screen once the Data Factory in Azure has been provisioned, and obtain the gateway key so we can connect Data Factory to this "on-premises" server

     ![The Microsoft Integration Runtime Configuration Manager, Register Integration Runtime page displays.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image119.png "Register Integration Runtime page")